Keep Me Safe — Make Patients & Families 1stSM

 The pages on this site, along with the blog of The Center’s founder and her regular Huffington Post columns, provides a rich background of further information, resources and values that drive our campaign and inform our sense of urgency in championing change and the cause of so many patients and families who have been harmed.
 Please take the time to learn more about this important challenge.

 If you agree that more needs to be done to end the epidemic of hospital harm that is killing patients, devastating families and adding needless costs to our healthcare systems every day, we would like to hear from you.
 Tell us what you think, and how you would like to help.
-Become a champion for better patient safety and join our campaign to Keep Me Safe — Make Patient Protection 1stSM.
+Become a champion for better patient safety and join our campaign to Keep Me Safe — Make Patient & Families 1stSM.
 Share your story about hospital harm if you have one.
 You can change the lives of countless patients and families for the better.
 Maybe even your own.